kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes/README.md

 | Encoder-Decoder, aka  sequence-to-sequence Transformer models| BART, T5, Marian, mBART | Summarisation, translation, generative question answering |
 ***

-## What so special about HuggingFace?
+## What's so special about HuggingFace?
 - HuggingFace, a popular NLP library, but it also offers an easy way to deploy models via their Inference API.
 When you build a model using the HuggingFace library, you can then train it and upload it to their Model Hub.
 Read more about this [here](https://huggingface.co/pricing).
 - [List of notebook](https://huggingface.co/docs/transformers/notebooks)
 ***